 So why does the "non-RIAA curve" theory exist?

-1. "Verification" by aural comparison
+1. Judgments based on aural comparison

 When you switch curves on a variable-EQ phono equalizer, the sound changes.
 And sometimes one setting sounds "better" than another.